oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 #### Installation sample

-See [Quick Start]({{< relref "/quickstart/_index.md" >}}) for an example of installing the operator, setting the namespace that it monitors, deploying a domain resource to its monitored namespace, and uninstalling the operator.
+For an example of installing the operator, setting the namespace that it monitors, deploying a domain resource to its monitored namespace, and uninstalling the operator, see the [Quick Start]({{< relref "/quickstart/_index.md" >}}).